opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    $ git commit -m "Add test ACE"
    $ git review

-Once the review request is accepted and merged, the post-merge job will create VPN tunnels on both GCP and the management node.
+After the change is merged, wait for a while until the post-merge job finishes.

 Verify VPN connection
 ---------------------

-You can verify the VPN connections after successful post-merge job by checking the routing table on the management node and trying to ping to one of the central cluster VMs.
+You can verify the VPN connections by checking the routing table on the management node and trying to ping to one of the central cluster VMs.

-Make sure two tunnel interfaces, `gcp_tunnel1` and `gcp_tunnel2`, exist and three additional routing entries via one of the tunnel interfaces.
+Be sure there are two tunnel interfaces, `gcp_tunnel1` and `gcp_tunnel2`, and three routing entries via one of the tunnel interfaces.

 .. code-block:: shell